changeworld/azure-docs.ja-jp/articles/virtual-network/virtual-networks-static-private-ip-arm-pportal.md

 <properties
-   pageTitle="Azure ポータルを使用して ARM モードで静的プライベート IP を設定する方法 | Microsoft Azure" description="プライベート IP (DIP) の概要と、Azure ポータルを使用して ARM モードでプライベート IP を管理する方法について説明します。" services="virtual-network" documentationCenter="na" authors="jimdial"
+   pageTitle="How to set a static private IP in ARM mode using the Azure portal| Microsoft Azure" description="Understanding private IPs (DIPs) and how to manage them in ARM mode using the Azure portal" services="virtual-network" documentationCenter="na" authors="jimdial"